Hribek25/IOTA101/README.md

 ----
 ![Thank You](https://img.shields.io/badge/thank-you-lightgrey.svg "Your support is deeply appreciated")

 The IOTA Developer Essentials and IOTA Developer Lab are long-term projects.
 The main goal is to provide a comprehensive onboarding information to anybody interested in the IOTA protocol.
 It will cover much more chapters, more code snippets and it will also cover more languages.
-There is a [roadmap](https://github.com/Hribek25/IOTA101/projects/1) available.
 Your kind donations will support the vision pushing forward.
 Thank you.

 Donations (IOTA):
 DSZRO9TCIJIKZOKUPVNOJFKVAHFCKL9YMLPVZUAEVZPOFXLIUWLPRQWBMVVSFTKGMGPPHXCYE9MIZEVBXQNFYKYUA9